johnsusek/mverse/README.md

 ## Features

-* Seamlessly sync player data across servers, creating an "MVerse"
+* Seamlessly sync player data across servers, creating an "MVerse".
+Play as normal, but your character follows you across servers!
-* Buildable portals between servers in the cluster (Coming Soon)

 ## Installing